alexrintt/gatsby-source-github-graphql/README.md

   };
 }

-// The user avatarURL is optimized by default in the core plugin since it's a intrinc use-case and it's available under the 'avatarUrlSharpOptimized' key.
+// The user avatarURL is optimized by default in the core plugin since it's a intrinsic use-case and it's available under the 'avatarUrlSharpOptimized' key.
 // But just for 'fun' lets create a custom key in the user node type to store a second optimized image URL (just for example purposes). module.exports.onCreateNode = ({ node, githubSourcePlugin }, pluginOptions) => {
   // [createFileNodeFrom] is new here and it's available only inside of [onCreateNode] function.